Heavy fighting rocks Libyan capital as rival militia battle

 ARMED RESIDENTS

-As fighting spread through the capital, residents carrying guns and RPGs rushed out of their houses searching for the attackers.
-Others set up several checkpoints to stop more militiamen entering central parts of Tripoli.
+As fighting spread through Tripoli, residents carrying guns and RPGs rushed out of their houses searching for the attackers.
+Others set up several checkpoints to stop more militiamen entering central parts of the capital.

 "They're stopping any car from Misrata," one resident told Reuters, while anti-aircraft rounds flew overhead.